amaanjaved1/rate-my-professors-client-ts/README.md

 - `listProfessorsForSchool(schoolId)` — List professors at a given school.
 - `iterProfessorsForSchool(schoolId)` — Async iterator over all professors at a school.
 - `getProfessor(professorId)` — Get a single professor by their numeric ID.
-- `getProfessorRatingsPage(professorId)` — Get one page of professor ratings (cached after first fetch).
+- `getProfessorRatingsPage(professorId)` — Get one page of professor ratings.
 - `iterProfessorRatings(professorId)` — Async iterator over all ratings for a professor.

 **Low-level**